chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ##### “Pay the Price”

 When you roll a miss on a move, you’ll usually see a prompt to Pay the Price.
 This move helps you resolve the outcome of failure.
-If you’re playing without a GM, you make the most obvious or interesting bad outcome happen based on the current circumstances, roll on the Pay the Price table to see what happens, or Ask the Oracle.
+If you’re playing without a GM, you make the most obvious or interesting bad outcome happen based on the current circumstances, roll on the Pay the Price table to see what happens, or Ask for Inspiration.
 If you’re playing with a GM, they can decide what happens, ask you to roll on the table, or talk it with the group.

 ##### “Progress Move”